kugatomodai/cazy-parser/README.md

 _____
-# IMPORTANT
-I will no longer be ~~mantaining~~ implementing new features in this tool, feel free to keep developing it. (:

-## Changelog
-v1.4.2 - Feb 12, 2019 - Bugfix to account for missing genbank ids.

-v1.4.1 - Jan 15, 2019 - Bugfix in progressbars.

-v1.4 - Dec 11, 2018 - Moved to Python 3.6, added checkpoints for download.

-v1.3 - Oct 7, 2018 - Added progress bars since creating the database takes a long time and might look stuck

-v1.2 - Aug 18, 2017 - Fixed (yet) another bug when parsing page indexes

-v1.1 - May 24, 2017 - Fixed bug when identifying page indexes

-v1.0 - Oct 21, 2016 - First release

 ## Introduction
  *cazy-parser* is a tool that extract information from [CAZy](http://www.cazy.org/) in a more usable and readable format.
 Firstly, a script reads the HTML structure and creates a mirror of the database as a tab delimited file.
 Secondly, information is extracted from the database according to user inputted parameters and presented to the user as a set of accession codes.